dotenv-org/dotenv-vscode/README.md

 ### Auto-cloaking

 It just works.
 Open your .env files in VSCode, and they will now be auto-cloaked.
-Click on the value you want to un-cloak.
+Click the 'Toggle auto-cloaking' link at the top of your .env file to toggle it off.

 ### Auto-completion